nathanieldchu/ubuild_CCF/index.md

     button_text: WORK WITH US
 - template: hero-banner-w-image
   block: hero-2
-  headline: a new generation of <strong>extraordinary</strong> cultured foods
+  headline: a new generation of <strong>extraordinary cultured foods</strong>
-  content: Using culinary tradition and modern microbiology, we are crafting remarkable
+  content: We are crafting delicious, uncompromising foods using culinary tradition
-    foods that offer new and familiar flavors with dramatically smaller ecological footprints.
+    and modern microbiology, inventing new and familiar flavors with remarkably small ecological footprints.
   cta:
     enabled: true
     url: https://nathanieldchu.github.io/ubuild-jekyll/contact